 Bozeman, a young man from Georgia, was initially lured west by the Pike's Peak gold rush in Colorado, then moved on to several failed claims throughout Montana, including the gold fields in Deer Lodge and Bannack, Montana's first capitol, in the early 1860's.

-John Merin Bozeman (January 1837 – April 20, 1867) was born in Pickens County, Georgia.
+John Merin Bozeman (January 1837 – April 20, 1867) was born in Cherokee County, Georgia.
 Image courtesy of The Bozeman Trail, Vol. II

 After several failed mining claims, John Bozeman and another failed Bannack prospector, John Jacobs, blazed a spur from the Oregon Trail to allow for a faster route to Virginia City, which soon after became one of the first capitol cities of the Montana territory.
 This came to be known as the Bozeman Trail.